Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 The ease of with which children understand and make the toys.

-The level of involvement when it comes to making a t
+The level of involvement when it comes to making a toy themselves.

 The value they hold in making something out of simple / junk materials and the excitement of actually playing with it.